1974 Vic Franck Delta 50

 Meet Datawake

-Four years ago, I did a blog post with this title… so it hardly seems necessary to re-write the basic walkthrough when most of the fundamentals are unchanged.
+Long ago, I did a blog post with this title… and there is no need to re-write the basic walkthrough when most of the fundamentals are unchanged.
 Here is a first look at the boat from those heady days (the link opens in a new tab so you don’t lose your place on this one).
 It gives a bit of history about the offshore Alaska fishing heritage of the superb Delta boats, quickly introduces my optimistic adventure plans, and includes photos of details including the engine room.
 There are a few other articles available.

 The salon is gloriously spacious, with excellent windows and top-down-bottom-up blinds, so she’s a delight when it comes to cruising.
 This wide-angle shot by Steve Mitchell, taken just after I bought her, gives an idea: